4.79% Barclays Retirement Interest-Only Mortgage New For 2026

 About RIO Mortgages

-Retirement Interest Only (RIO) mortgages are increasingly popular with older homeowners.
+Retirement Interest-Only (RIO) mortgages are increasingly popular with older homeowners.
 They only require the homeowner to pay the interest each month, with the mortgage amount repaid when the property is sold.
 Notable products in this category include Nationwide RIO mortgages over 60.

 Understanding Retirement Mortgages